goesjoomla/DesignForJoomla.com/README.md

-D4J Internet Services template for Joomla!
+D4J Jet 30 template for Joomla!
 1.0 series
 ===============================================

 Install Git client by following the guide at the URL below: